 My Observations

-I’ve got this coffee mill, as I said earlier I don’t work with manual grinders much, definitely not due to the reality that I’m lazy, honest guv, but I’ve struggled with my wrists for years.
+I’ve got this coffee grinder, as I said earlier I don’t utilize manual grinders much, definitely not due to the truth that I’m lazy, honest guv, however I’ve struggled with my wrists for years.

-I’m a drummer, as I spoken about earlier, and I play guitar (badly), I type a lot, obviously, and I used to do kickboxing too, I think it all got a little bit too much for my wrists.
+I’m a drummer, as I mentioned earlier, and I play guitar (badly), I type a lot, obviously, and I used to do kickboxing too, I think it all got a little too much for my wrists.
 They’re not too bad these days but I do have to watch it, I feel the RSI starting to flare up again occasionally.

-But I’ve used this mill, as I wanted to get hold of one and have a go with it, given that it’s among the very small number of things coffee-related been manufactured in the UK, I thought it would be rude of me not to try it.
+But I’ve used this grinder, as I wanted to get hold of one and have a go with it, given that it’s among the really small number of things coffee-related been manufactured in the UK, I thought it would be rude of me not to try it.

-It’s clearly an extremely well brewed manual grinder.
-It’s fairly quick, it’s one of the nicer manual grinders to utilize in terms of how it feels in the hand when grinding, and it’s easy to dial in the grind.
-It’ll go fine enough for espresso coffee too, I’ve managed to choke a Sage Bambino Plus with it, so that’s a really fine grind.
+It’s clearly an extremely well crafted manual mill.
+It’s fairly quick, it’s among the nicer manual grinders to utilize in terms of how it feels in the hand when grinding, and it’s easy to dial in the grind.
+It’ll go fine enough for espresso coffee too, I’ve managed to choke a Sage Bambino Plus with it, so that’s an incredibly fine grind.

-I think if you’re looking for a portable hand coffee mill for use with the Aeropress (the deal with slips off and fits in the rubber sleeve) I do think the Aergrind is a good option for the dosh.
+I think if you’re looking for a portable hand grinder for utilize with the Aeropress (the handle slips off and fits in the rubber sleeve) I do think the Aergrind is a good choice for the dosh.

 Aeropress Review